htuncer/machine-learning/projects/capstone/capstone_report.md

 ### Reflection

 Vehicle detection is important for public safety and security, surveillance, intelligent traffic control and autonomous driving.
 Self-driving cars need to identify objects around them such as other vehicles on the road.
 In this problem, the objects are captured as a video by a forward looking camera mounted on a vehicle.
 I used tensorflow object detection API for detecting the objects in video frames.
-Then, densenet for classifying the detected objects.
+Then, DenseNet for classifying the detected objects.
 Both of the model were pre-trained on large datasets: [COCO](http://mscoco.org) and [ImageNet](http://www.image-net.org).
 Then, I trained  the models with vehicle and non-vehicle images.
 Then applied final models is applied on the  test video.

 The first challenge for me the computing resource related problems: less memory, less CPU etc. I was trying to run the models on my macbook.
 Then, I tried to use Google  Machine Learning Engine.
 However, I got OOM, out of memory and resource exhaustion errors.
 I could not find solutions to those problems.
 Then, I used google cloud platform and GPU instance for the  first time.
 After having few problems related to GPU and SWAP files, I was able to successfully run the models.
 I realized how computing heavy is dealing with lots of images.

 The second challenge for me was reading the input images and converting them into numpy arrays or the format that each model require.
 I learned few good things about image coloring formats: BGR, RGB, greyscale and alpha channels etc.

 The third challenge for me was to limit the number of objects detected by the tensorflow object detection API.
 By default it detects at most 100 objects on an image.
 There may be tens of output boxes that by and large show the borders of the same object.
 I decided to use only top 10 boxes with highest confidence score because of excessive time needed for inference.

 ### Improvement
 The model can definetely be improved by using at least 2-3 times more image input.
 I could not use much input resources because of computing resource and time limitations.
 Further, I could also run training longer.
 Note that Tensorflow object detection API is fine tuned on pet data in COCO by running the model 200K steps.